bbids/todo-CLI/documentation.md

     }

 # .config_data.json
 It is automatically created in the '/home/usr/' folder.
 It contains the locations of all the todo files, which it the script checks if they still exist everytime the config command is ran.
 More importantly it includes the current todo file.
 This allows a user to work with a specific todo file no matter where on the system the CLI is currently at.

 ## Commands

 # config
 Opens the config file using nano.

+Available are all the locations of the todo files.
+Using the config command is more appropriate than outright using the config file.
+This is because the config command also checks if the paths specified in the config file are valid.

 # create
-Automatically sets the current todo todo in config file to the new todo file.
+Automatically sets the current todo todo in config file to the current todo file.

 # reset_ids
-Resets the ids of all the task
+Resets the ids of all the task.
+This may be useful because removing tasks does not change the IDs.
+This is a design decision.
+The reason is that we don't want to confuse the user by automatically updating indeces.
+Thus by giving them control of when to reset them is a fine solution.